saucelabs/sauce-docs/docs/basics/test-config.md

 ---
 id: test-config
-title: Test Configuration and Annotation
+title: Test Configuration
-sidebar_label: Test Configuration and Annotation
+sidebar_label: Test Configuration
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+export const Highlight = ({children, color}) => ( <span style={{
+      backgroundColor: color,
+      borderRadius: '2px',
+      color: '#fff',
+      padding: '0.2rem',
+    }}>{children}</span> );

 Before running a browser or device test with Sauce Labs, you need to write your test script to launch the platform/operating system/browser combination you want, and specify the location of the app for testing.
 You'll also want to configure other options, such as the path to your app.

 Once your test is finished, you can annotate the job with a name, tags, and pass/fail status using the Sauce Labs REST API, or Selenium's JavaScript executor.

 ## Getting Ready to Test
 Test configuration refers to setting the desired capabilities of your test within the test script itself.
-There are [required capabilities for both Selenium and Appium tests](https://wiki.saucelabs.com/display/DOCSDEV/Desired+Capabilities+Required+for+Selenium+and+Appium+Tests), as well as an extensive set of [optional capabilities](https://wiki.saucelabs.com/display/DOCSDEV/Test+Configuration+Options) (some of which are exclusive to Sauce Labs).
-You can use our [Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to create the required desired capabilities for your test scripts, or use one of our [sample test frameworks](https://github.com/saucelabs-training) to set up the desired capabilities for parallel testing across multiple platform/operating systems.
+There are [required capabilities for both Selenium and Appium tests](/basics/test-config.md#capabilities-for-selenium-and-appium-tests), as well as an extensive set of [optional capabilities](/dev/test-configuration-options.md) (some of which are exclusive to Sauce Labs).
+You can use our [Platform Configurator](/basics/platform-configurator.md) to create the required desired capabilities for your test scripts, or use one of our [sample test frameworks](https://github.com/saucelabs-training) to set up the desired capabilities for parallel testing across multiple platform/operating systems.

 ## Capabilities for Selenium and Appium Tests